 Plagiarism is a serious academic offence.
 As good referencing is integral to the study of any subject UCD encourages students to understand that plagiarism is both a form of academic dishonesty and poor academic writing practice.
 While plagiarism may be committed unintentionally by the student, it is defined by the act, not the intention.

 While Plagiarism is using someone else's work without crediting the original author, copyright infringement is using someone else's “... original literary, dramatic, musical and artistic works”, or computer programs, databases and websites without authorisation.
-UCD Library has compiled a Copyright FAQ page to provide information on key questions that arise in regard to the Copyright and Related Rights Act.
+The Copyright and Related Rights Act may be of interest.

 UCD Library, as part of the work on information literacy skills, offers a range of supports and resources in this area: